Eli1bamboo/giphy-demo/README.md

 Uses the Fetch API and Axios

-Remember to do run `npm install`, or in my case, `sudo npm install` command after cloning this repo.
+Run `npm install`.

-Run `npm start` , or in my case, `sudo npm start` to launch the application in the browser.
+Run `npm start` to launch the application in the browser.